ksikka/readingblog/contents/articles/02-write-it-down/index.md

 ---
 title: "Write it down"
 author: ksikka
-date: 2015-08-26
+date: 2015-11-09
 template: article.jade
 ---

 If humans are good at anything, it's self-deception.
-We say one thing, but then turn around and do something else.
-When it comes to time management, we say we're doing X with our time, but we may actually be doing Y.
-And without a written record of what you do with your time, you wouldn't even know if you yourself are a victim of this.
+We say one thing with our time, but then turn around and do something else.
+And without a written record of your time, you wouldn't even know it.
+Here's how I mitigate this problem with a time log.

 ----

-What can you do about this?
-Write everything down, of course.
-This way you can have something to look at and get infuriated at _now_ rather than when it's too late.
+The simplest solution to the problem of self-deception is to write down what you do everyday and then look at it once in a while.

 Example:
 ```